 Wow, I thought.
 Here was someone within the young person’s network who was already taking on the role of watching profiles and reaching out when a pattern of depression displays was present.
 I labelled this woman a ‘cool aunt’.
 Over the coming years, I have met at least a dozen of these cool aunts and a few cool uncles as well.
 They are trusted and caring adults, willing to become a young person’s Facebook friend and ask that most important of questions: ‘Are you OK?’

 The culture of suicide and depression has gone through a radical change.
 Stigma has been lowered and might be virtually non-existent in the world online – something that just 20 years ago seemed impossible.
 The next step is changing the culture of connection in the social media world.
 Can we reach those people now posting their pain online and broadcasting their intent to take their life?
-Perhaps then the new culture of suicide can actually end the deaths.Make a donation
+Perhaps then the new culture of suicide can actually end the deaths.Support Aeon: make a one-off donation